cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

  **Image d**: A 2nd generation WDM system with optical amplifiers instead of regenerators.
 Different lasers share the same p2p link through a multiplexer that sends a single light ray containing all the several colors (lambdas).
 The degradation is so small that amplification can be performed directly in the optical domain.
 This is the most transparent of the systems.
 ## Control and Management

 _Control_: we refer to control plane (routing).
 In this case it will be that function that is in charge of establishing the connections.
-Find the light path and find the suitable wavelength to carry a a client signal.
+Find the light path and find the suitable wavelength to carry a client signal.

 _Management_: Part of the network that we use to make configuration. (assign ip to interface, configure routing protocols, all the things that we do in khatara)